The 20 Best Nonalcoholic Steatohepatitis (NASH) Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Ma is an assistant professor of medicine at the Johns Hopkins University School of Medicine.
 She received her medical degree from the University of Michigan Medical School and completed her internal medicine residency at the University of Pennsylvania.
 Following her residency, she performed a fellowship in transplant hepatology at the Johns Hopkins University School of Medicine.
 Dr. Ma specializes in liver disorders including alcoholic liver disease, viral hepatitis, non-alcoholic fatty liver disease, metabolic liver disorders, as well as the care of patients after liver transplant.
 Dr. Ma also has interests in medical education and currently serves as the Associate Program Director of the Gastroenterology Fellowship.
 Dr. Ma is rated as an Experienced provider by MediFind in the treatment of Nonalcoholic Steatohepatitis (NASH).
-Her top areas of expertise are Hepatitis, Cirrhosis, Hepatitis C, Endoscopy, and Gastrectomy.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Hepatitis, Cirrhosis, Hepatitis C, Endoscopy, and Gastrectomy.
+Dr. Ma is board certified in American Board Of Internal Medicine.

 Learn about our expert tiers